Skip to main content

 Does Medicare cover lift chairs?

 Lift chairs can help people who have trouble getting up out of chairs.
 But are they covered by Medicare?
 The short answer is it depends.
-If you have Medicare, durable medical equipment (DME) like lift chairs may be covered.
-But there are requirements you have to meet to get lift chair coverage.
+If you have Medicare coverage, durable medical equipment (DME) like lift chairs may be covered.
+But there are Medicare requirements you have to meet to get lift chair coverage.

 What is a lift chair?

 Lift chairs are different from other medical chairs.
 These chairs rise when the person sitting in them wants to stand, helping push them to their feet.
-If you have trouble standing on your own power, they can be a huge help.
+If you have trouble standing on your own power, a sit-to-stand chair can be a huge help.
 Lift chairs can offer relief for arthritis, recovery assistance for people who have had surgery and help for people with neurological conditions.

 Will Original Medicare pay for a lift chair?

 Lift chairs may be covered as durable medical equipment through Medicare Part B or a Medicare Advantage plan.* The chair and motorized chair lift may come as separate parts.
-If that’s the case, Part B may only cover the cost of the chair lift, but not the chair itself.
-Keep in mind there are also some requirements to get coverage.
-The chair must be:
+If that’s the case, Part B may only cover the cost of the chair lift mechanism, but not the chair itself.
+Keep in mind there are also some requirements to get Medicare insurance coverage.
+The electric lift chair must be:

 • Prescribed by a doctor